The Role of a Public Adjuster

 Mrs. Goolsby stated, “We were going to do it all ourselves, but there was not enough money for repairs and the insurance paperwork was a nightmare.”
 They were worried they might overlook some damages or misinterpret the paperwork which make a bad situation worse… and it happened.

-So the Goolsby decided to follow a fellow witness’ recommendation and hire a public adjuster – in this instance Ebahi Ejerekhile of Metro Public Adjustment headquartered in Bensalem, PA who works exclusively for the claimants (unlike the insurance company’s own adjuster, who process a claim on behalf of their employers).
-Insurance Public Claims Adjusters handle home damage both big and small – cracked tile, toilet overflows, accidental damages and other covered risks.
+So Goolsby decided to follow a fellow witness’ recommendation and hire a public adjuster – in this instance Ebahi Ejerekhile of Metro Public Adjustment headquartered in Bensalem, PA who works exclusively for the claimants (unlike the insurance company’s own adjuster, who processes a claim on behalf of their employers).
+Insurance Public Claims Adjusters handle home damage both big and small – cracked tile, toilet overflows accidental damages, and other covered risks.

 Understanding The Role of a Public Adjuster